FILING AND SERVICE OF BRIEFS SERVING AND FILING BRIEFS

 (1) Each brief must be served and filed as follows:

-(A) One copy of each brief must be served on counsel for each party separately represented.
+One one copy of each brief must be served on counsel for each party separately represented .;

-(B) Seven bound copies and an unbound original of each brief must be filed with the clerk of the supreme court.
+Seven seven bound copies and an unbound original of each brief must be filed with the supreme court clerk of the supreme court.;

 (c) Consequence of Failure to File